jeras/TCB/doc/TCB.md

 - SoC peripheral interface.

 The design is based on the following principles:
 - Intended for closely coupled memories and caches, and therefore based on synchronous/static memory (SRAM) interfaces.
 - Support pipelining for both writes and reads to minimize stalling overhead.
   Meaning the handshake is done during the arbitration phase (explained later).
 - Handshake based on the AMBA AXI family of protocols (VALID/READY).
 - Low power consumption should be considered by reducing signal toggling and other means.
+- Choice of common (half-duplex) or independent (full-duplex) read/write channels, allowing additional trade-off between throughput and complexity.

 What it is not intended for:
-- It is not optimized for clock domain crossing (CDC), which has a large delay between the start of a request and the response, and the delay has some unpredictability.
+- It is not optimized for clock domain crossing (CDC), which has a large delay (latency) between the start of a request and the response, and the delay has some unpredictability.
 - Does not provide out of order access functionality.
-- It is not a good fit for managers with a variable pipeline length (variable expected delay) in the load/store unit.
+- It is not a good fit for managers with a variable pipeline delay in the load/store unit.

 ## Terminology

 TCB terminology and syntax is mostly based on:
 - AMBA AXI family of protocols,
-- Verilog/SystemVerilog HDL languages.
+- Verilog/SystemVerilog HDL language.

 ### Interconnect terms